 Elevation: 11,220 ft

 This peak, part of the long Breitenbach Spur, is the apex of a triangle formed by Dry Creek, Burnt Creek, and the Donkey Hills.
 On July 4, 1999, I found no sign of a prior summit visitation.
-The 1,000-foot snow tongue shown in the accompanying photo lasts well in the summer and offers good skiing.
+The 1,000-foot snow tongue shown in the accompanying photo lasts well into Summer and offers good skiing.
 The peak’s limestone face contains abundant fossils of the Mississippian age like horn corrals and productids.

-Access the peak from the Burnt Creek Canyon Roads [(A)(6.2), Page 290 of Idaho A Climbing Guide].
+Access the peak from the Burnt Creek Canyon Roads [(A)(6.2) on Page 290].
 Follow the road into the drainage until the road drops down off a high point to East Fork Burnt Creek.

 North–Never Ending–Ridge Route, Class 2